KABBOUCHI/laravel-mix-merge-manifest/README.md

-# Laravel Mix - Merge Manifest
+# Laravel Mix - Merge Manifest MyCareer

 This extension supports multi mix configration without overwriting the mix-manifest.json file.
 It merges new manifests into the existing one.